earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Keep going!
 I think it&#39;s a promising architecture for mid-size applications and could be really cheap</p>&mdash; Nomad  (@nomad_ok) <a href="https://twitter.com/nomad_ok/status/1527426967720673293?ref_src=twsrc%5Etfw">May 19, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-So today, I'm going to show how to do it in GoLang with just the standard HTTP lib and Gorrila Mux for setting up routing rules.
+So today, I'm going to show how to do it in GoLang with just the standard HTTP lib and Gorilla Mux for setting up routing rules.
 At the end, we will have a containerized app that can be called like a normal HTTP app locally and still work in AWS running in a Lambda.

 <div class="notice--info">